JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 You can also launch your Oculus games from the Steam menu like any other game.

-### How to Change Controller Bindings Valve Index (Knuckles) Controllers for Stormland:
+### How to Fix the A Buttons and Trackpads for Stormland - Valve Index (Knuckles) Controllers:

 Playing Oculus with Index Knuckles introduces some challenges.
 Index controllers have very different buttons and sensors than Oculus.

 This means Oculus games need a little attention to get them running beautifuly on the Knuckles.

-The two issues I've come across so far are:
+Issues related to using Knuckles with Stormland:
 * No menu button
 * No jump button
-* Thumbpad is Menu which is horrible
+* Thumbpad Menu is terrible

 So into the Steam Bindings settings we go to fix this.